THIGHS OF STEEL

 Other train providers include Cross Country (from west country), LNER (east coast) and Scotrail (within Scotland) – you must also book your bike on these in advance.

 Caledonian sleeper goes between London and Glasgow overnight and takes bikes booked in advance.
-Basically: make sure you check the various train company bicycle policies.

-It’s not permitted to take bikes on National Express and Megabus coaches, but you might be able to sweet-talk the driver if it’s dismantled and bagged.
+It’s NOT permitted to take bikes on National Express and Megabus coaches, but you might be able to sweet-talk the driver if it’s dismantled and bagged.

 We strongly recommend not flying domestically with your bike – it’s a logistical nightmare, not to mention the emissions!